 The trifecta is this: happy, high-performing employees, happy customers and stunning business results.
 If you're like the most successful firms I’ve worked with, getting there means aligning your reward systems with your customers wants and needs – and ensuring that your desired outcomes are clearly defined, and that everyone is held accountable for their results.

-Get that in place, and it gets easier to imagine all your employees contributing to customer happiness – boosting customer metrics, while driving profitability and productivity along the way.
+Get that in place, and it gets easier to imagine a robust, satisfying employee experience with all your employees contributing to customer happiness and CX success – boosting customer metrics, while driving profitability and productivity along the way.

 Which, when it comes to customer loyalty, might help you go from reading about companies like RagingWire to becoming a company like RagingWire.